diegopacheco/functional-society/README.md

 # Background

 In 2011 we study(Leadership folks) Clojure for a couple of months a.k.a [dev-clojure](https://github.com/diegopacheco/dev-clojure) <br/> this year(2012 if the world don't end...
 I mean armagedon!) we more, much more.
+IF you want have a taste of what </br>
+was produced in the past year, check the coding dojos that we setup and hosted [coding-dojos](https://github.com/diegopacheco/Diego-Pacheco-Sandbox/tree/master/dojos).

+# Resources

-# Languages
+## Target Languages

 * Clojure  -> http://clojure.org/ <br/>
 * Scala    -> http://www.scala-lang.org/ <br/>